Tibfib/cs/README.md

 ### How this is Different from `classnames`?

-`cs` allows you to use custom css in your classNames array.
+`cns` allows you to use custom css in your classNames array.
 With `classnames`, when you use an object, it will apply the keys of the object as classes based on the truthiness of the value.

-`cs` allows you to nest arrays of values, making it easy to conditionally apply both css classNames and custom styles together.
+`cns` allows you to nest arrays of values, making it easy to conditionally apply both css classNames and custom styles together.

 ### What `css` functions do you recommend?